JiwonPark-97/spreadsheet/GUI/README.md

 # Additional Features and Design Decisions:

     I added a "sum" feature which adds up values on the entire row or column.
-    User can enter either a lable of row (i.e. an int in range of 1-99) or a lable of column (i.e. A-Z) and click "calculate" button to get the result.
+    User can enter either a label of row (i.e. 1-99) or a label of column (i.e. A-Z) and click "calculate" button to get the result.

+    Under help menu, there is "what's this error?" feature which displays a pop up that explains possible errors.

 # Time Tracking (Personal Software Practice):